BP gets OK to drill deepwater well off Shetland

-LONDON (Reuters) - BP (BP.L) has got a green light to drill a deepwater well off the Shetland Islands, the UK government said on Thursday, a move in line with Britain’s plans to encourage more exploration in the North Sea.
+LONDON, March 22 (Reuters) - BP has got a green light to drill a deepwater well off the Shetland Island, the UK government said on Thursday, a move in line with Britain’s plans to encourage more exploration in the North Sea.

 The announcement came a day after the UK government’s annual budget unveiled plans to boost investment in the North Sea, giving oil firms certainty on the level of tax relief they will receive when they dismantle pipelines and platforms and introducing new tax breaks for some projects.